Mailchimp vs Mailerlite: The email marketing stand-off

 Advantage: Mailerlite, but it’s close

-Adding a few extra steps to your process for contact here or there won’t be an issue, but we both know your email campaigns will be hits!
-So what will you do when your team needs to convert many contacts on a daily basis?
+Adding a few extra steps to your process for contacts here or there won’t be an issue, but what will you do when your team needs to convert many contacts on a daily basis?

-You might argue that Mailchimp has limited CRM capabilities and you’d be right, but these pale in comparison to a dedicated customer relationship management software.
+You might argue that Mailchimp has limited CRM capabilities and you’d be right, but these pale in comparison to a dedicated CRM.

-Nutshell, which we’ll discuss in a bit, is a comprehensive CRM and full-featured email marketing software—the perfect marriage.
+Nutshell is a comprehensive CRM and full-featured email marketing software—the perfect marriage of sales and marketing.
 Nutshell provides all the advanced options you need to nourish and manage leads all the way through your pipeline.
-Okay, enough with the shameless plug, carrying on…

 ONE TEAM.
 ONE TOOL.